Trying to figure out which things to do in Greenwich Village NYC but wishing you could get some local advice first?

 Historic Greenwich Village doesn’t seem to do the neighborhood justice.
 So much U.S. and New York City history has happened here.

 400 years ago the colony of New Amsterdam (not yet New York) sat in a small area between City Hall and Battery Park, at the southern tip of Manhattan.

 The area to the north (and what would ultimately become Greenwich Village) was considered a country escape from the craziness taking place 2 miles south.
 Even for a life-long local, this is fascinating and hard to believe.

-It wasn’t until the 18th century when the population of what is now Greenwich Village started to grow.
+It wasn’t until the 18th century that the population of what is now Greenwich Village started to grow.
 And in the 20th century, it became a mecca for bohemians, artists, musicians, poets, and writers.

-As you stroll the Village streets, you’re walking in the footsteps of Edgar Allen Poe, Eugene O’Neill, Bob Dylan, Eleanor Roosevelt, Robert De Niro, Lady Gaga.
+As you stroll the Village streets, you’re walking in the footsteps of Edgar Allen Poe, Eugene O’Neill, Bob Dylan, Eleanor Roosevelt, Robert De Niro, and Lady Gaga.
 Countless celebrities have lived (and still live) in these apartments, performed in Village music halls and theaters, and wined and dined at these bars and restaurants.